’90s No. 1s Revisited: “Un-Break My Heart”

 The one hundred third No. 1 song of the 1990s was “Un-Break My Heart” by Toni Braxton.
 The ballad, written by Diane Warren, was Braxton’s second and final chart-topping single, following the Double A-sided “You’re Makin’ Me High” / “Let It Flow” a few months prior.
 “Un-Break My Heart” went on to top the charts for 11 weeks, straddling 1996 and 1997, and was the third biggest hit of the decade, following LeAnn Rimes’ “How Do I Live” (also written by Warren, incidentally) and Los Del Rio’s “Macarena (Bayside Boys Mix).” which had just relinquished its lock on No. 1 a month before “Un-Break My Heart” assumed the throne.

-“Un-Break My Heart” is a haunting ballad that deals with the aching desperation of wanting an ex to change their mind, return and fix everything they ruined.
+“Un-Break My Heart” won a Grammy for Best Female Pop Vocal Performance and is considered by most to be Braxton’s signature song.
+It is a haunting ballad that deals with the aching desperation of wanting an ex to change their mind, return and fix everything they ruined.
 Lucky is the person who can’t relate.
 Its long reign at No. 1 kept two other tracks from reaching No. 1: R. Kelly’s “I Believe I Can Fly” and “Don’t Let Go (Love)” by En Vogue, which sealed En Vogue’s fate as an act that would have to settle for three No. 2-peaking singles, but no No. 1 hits.
 Heartbreaking!

 Let’s take a few minutes to listen again to “Un-Break My Heart”:

 I hope that somewhere out there, some 18-year-old is reading this, listened to this song for the first time, and was duly floored by what a masterpiece it is.
 This is the rare smash that deserved its success and accolades.
-It hit No. 1 on the charted dated Dec.
+It hit No. 1 on the chart dated Dec.
 7, 1996, which was my (John’s) 18th birthday.
-At the time, I was all-consumed with (then) unrequited love, and this track really hit a nerve.
+At the time, I was all-consumed with unrequited love (which would become requited a month later), and this track really hit a nerve.
 Back in the ’90s, I was always making mixed tapes from CDs and singles I’d bought, and there was one I listened to every day as I was getting ready for school around this time.
 The first song on Side A was “Twisted” by Keith Sweat, one of the best R&B songs of all time in my opinion, and the first song on Side B was “Un-Break My Heart.”
 So I started every day listening to one or the other, alternating.
 And by started every day, I mean showered.
 So both these songs always make me think of showering, and conjure feelings of being in love at age 18, and the scent of blue bar soap.
 Lever 2000, I think.

 Does it hold up?
 Even though, generally speaking, music like this isn’t particularly popular right now, there’s still an appetite for dramatically delivered balladry, a la Adele and Sam Smith.
 In that company, “Un-Break My Heart” fits in decently well.
 We still love this song and don’t find much about the production or delivery that dates it too much.